Skip to main content

 Application of the controls in this standard will contribute to the reduction of identity theft, entitlement fraud, misrepresentation of abilities and the impacts that result.

-It replaces the requirements outlined in Table 8 of the Evidence of Identity Standard (EOI) Standard version 2.0 — Dec 2009 relating to Objective A — Identity exists.
+The Information Assurance Standard is an evolution of the requirements outlined in Table 8 of the Evidence of Identity Standard (EOI) Standard version 2.0 — Dec 2009 relating to Objective A — Identity exists.

 Scope